Skalman/Simple-finite-state-machine/README.md

 Simple state machine, *minimal edition*
 =======================================

 A finite state machine, stripped to the bare minimal.
-The minified version weighs about 100 bytes.
+The minified version weighs less than 100 bytes.

 The code has *no license*, it's in the public domain.
 I do however appreciate attribution.